Nikunj-Gupta/On-the-Calibration-of-Compartmental-Epidemiological-Models/README.md

     "name_fic" : ""
 }
 ```

 The configuration file needs the following information:

 * `guess`: is a matrix made of some estimation of the parameters to fit.

 * `nb_comp`: represents the number of compartments within your model.

 * `name_comp`: is a matrix made of the name of the compartments.
 Those names has to be the same as the header in the csv file.

 * `cor_tab`: is the edge-adjacency matrix discussed earlier.
 It is needed only if not using a custom ODE.
+(Details for custom ODE are discussed later in this document).

 * `fittab`: is a matrix with 1 in the ith row if you want to fit with the ith compartment.
 It is useful if you want to fit a complex model without having all the data available.

 * `N`: represents the total population from the dataset

 * `y0`: represents the initial vector of value at day 0, we decided to not extract it from the data since a high variance in the data may lead to a flawed initial vector.

 * `name_fic`: is the name of the .csv file containing the data.
 It has to be stored in the calibration/data folder.

 ## Adding noise

-To add noise to the previously simulated data, you can simply use the `--noise_level` option in `model_gen.py` python script to the desired noise level.
+To add noise to data, you can simply use the `--noise_level` option in `model_gen.py` python script to the desired noise level.

 Example for adding noise to data and saving it: